ktorch/ktorch/docs/dictionaries.rst

 .. note::

-   When tensor pointers are included in the arguments to :func:`dict`, the tensor's memory is managed by the dictionary and the previous handle to the tensor is no longer valid without a reference increment (:ref:`see addref <addref>`).
+   When tensor pointers are included in the arguments to :func:`dict`, the tensor's memory is managed by the dictionary and the previous handle to the tensor is no longer valid without a reference increment (see :ref:`addref <addref>`).

 ::